 Alt-Death.com is a curated compendium of the ways in which an emerging counterculture of artists, designers, therapists, academics, ritualists and activists are changing the mortality narrative.

 My name is Tony Wolf and I was born and raised in New Zealand.
 My background is in what governments and corporations think of as the “cultural sector” and most of my career has been spent as a tutor/choreographer in the performing arts industry (theater, TV, movies and video games) and as a writer.
 Now based in Chicago, USA, my personal passions include museum studies, fringe history and similar esoterica, and I’ve written several books and produced two independent documentaries along those lines.

 My abiding interest in mortality dates back to my early 20s, when I lost two close friends; one to suicide and the other, in 1993, to a motorcycle accident.
 Building on a long-term affinity for “creative, secular spirituality” – what I now think of as Poetic Faiths – I devised and enacted my own memorial rituals; now, three decades later, I’m very glad that I did that.

-In 1998 and again in the early 2000s I produced several large-scale performances aimed at challenging entrenched cultural perspectives on death, inspired by the themes of the European Danse Macabre and the Mexican Dia de Muertos.
-When my father died in 2016 I became immersed in the contemporary death-positive movement, especially via the work of the Order of the Good Death, the Morbid Anatomy project and the Death Cafe scene.
+In 1998 and again in 2003 I produced several large-scale ritual performances challenging entrenched mainstream cultural perspectives on death, inspired by the themes of the European Danse Macabre and the Mexican Dia de Muertos.
+Thereafter I continued to develop my own practice privately, drawing upon diverse sources including:

 In that spirit – memento mori ergo carpe diem.